Since 1959, Hawai‘i has partnered with and benefited from WICHE through regional collaboration, resource-sharing, sound public policy, and innovation.

 David Lassner *

-Vice President Emeritus, University of Hawai'i Community Colleges
+President Emeritus, University of Hawai'i

 Colleen Sathre

-Vice President Emeritus, University of Hawai'i
+Vice President Emerita, University of Hawai'i

 Colleen Sathre

-Vice President Emeritus, University of Hawai'i
+Vice President Emerita, University of Hawai'i

 Colleen Sathre is vice president emeritus of planning and policy of the University of Hawaii, where she served the university system as the chief academic planning officer for more than 25 years.
 She managed efforts that produced university mission statements and strategic plans, tuition schedules, university centers on neighbor islands, performance indicators, a reorganization of university information technology services, and numerous board and executive policies.
 She co-authored the book, “The Art and Politics of Academic Governance” in 2007 with Kenneth Mortimer, president emeritus of the University of Hawaii and Western Washington University.
 Sathre holds a B.A. from the College of St. Benedict, St. Joseph, MN; and an M.A. and Ph.D. from the University of Minnesota.